Salvia chinensis

-Salvia chinensis is an annual plant that is native to several provinces in China, growing in forests, and in tufts of grass on hillsides or plains at 100 to 500 m elevation.
+Salvia chinensis (the Chinese sage) is an annual plant that is native to several provinces in China, growing in forests, and in tufts of grass on hillsides or plains at 100 to 500 m elevation.
 S. chinensis grows on stems that are erect or prostrate to a height of 20 to 60 cm.
 Inflorescences are 6-flowered verticillasters in terminal racemes or panicles, with a 1 cm blue-purple or purple corolla.